jreus/eppEditor/REFLECTION.md

 complexity increases dramatically as your desires expand beyond the basic system (epp language + exposed Maximillian API)

+...I found myself designing more into the javascript language than into my SEMA language

 the process of making your own language that deviates significantly from the epp language is extremely difficult and limits the artistic exploration of expressive language

 styling/expressing/using the language is not easily customized (e.g. see Elina's performance)